openservicemesh/osm-docs/content/docs/install/manual_demo.md

 - [http://localhost:8084](http://localhost:8084) - **bookstore**

-The `bookbuyer` and `bookthief` applications can buy and steal books respectively from the newly deployed `bookstore` application because permissive traffic policy mode is enabled.
-This allows connectivity between applications without the need for SMI traffic access policies.
+The `bookbuyer` and `bookthief` applications can buy and steal books respectively from the newly deployed `bookstore` application.
+They can do this because permissive traffic policy mode is enabled.
+This mode allows connectivity between applications without the need for SMI traffic access policies.

-You can demonstrate this further by disabling permissive traffic policy mode.
-You can verify it is disabled by checking that the counter for books bought from `bookstore` no longer increments:
+You can demonstrate this operation further by disabling permissive traffic policy mode.
+To verify the mode is disabled, check that the counter for books bought from `bookstore` no longer increments:

 ```bash
 kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"enablePermissiveTrafficPolicyMode":false}}}'  --type=merge